Quickscribe Services Ltd.

 to "Insure" a Vehicle?

-Can a court order a cube van owner under the Family Law Act to "insure" a vehicle that is to be transferred over to an ex?
 No, the Supreme Court of British Columbia ruled recently.
 Sukhvir Singh Athwal and Jessie Walia are currently involved in a Family Law Act proceeding over a financial dispute and over whether they qualify as "spouses."
 Their trial is scheduled for June of this year.
 In the meantime, the ownership and insurance of a cube van came before the court.
 Read the full article by David Gambrill published in the Canadian Underwriter

 Pension Division Review Project Committee Considers Transitional